Temple Baptist Church - 12-28-2008

-2. “This one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.”
-(This year, I want to go forward, not stagnate.)
+Introduction: I quoted the first part of what Paul said last Sunday: “This one thing I do, forgetting those things which are behind.”
+This morning, I want to use the second part as they go together and one is useless without the other.
+“This one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.”

 1. Living for Christ today.
 Taking one day at a time by not crossing bridges before we come to them.
-A man once said that worry is “Paying interest on a loan that you may never have to take out.”
+A man once said that worry is “Earning interest on a problem that may never come.”
 One day at a time.

 2. Trusting Christ for tomorrow.
-“Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.”
+Yea though I walk through the valley, I will fear no evil for He is with me!

 Philippians 4:6-7 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
-(7) And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
-(We often say that “I do not know what tomorrow holds but I do know Who holds tomorrow.”)
+7 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.

 a.
 Not “found in Him” in salvation because I am saved!
 I got that settled long ago.
 My salvation is settled for time and eternity.
-If you do not know Him today, come to an old-fashioned altar and surrender your heart and life to Christ.
+If you do not know Him today, come to an old fashioned altar and surrender your life to Christ.
 He will not “cast you out.”

 b.
 “Found in Him” in testimony!
 Everyone who names Christ has a testimony for Christ: either bad or good.

 2 Timothy 2:19 Nevertheless the foundation of God standeth sure, having this seal, The Lord knoweth them that are his.
 And, Let every one that nameth the name of Christ depart from iniquity.